godotengine/godot-docs/classes/class_quat.rst

 Description
 -----------

 Quaternion is a 4 dimensional vector that is used to represent a rotation.
-It mainly exists to perform SLERP (spherical-linear interpolation) between to rotations obtained by a Matrix3 cheaply.
-Multiplying quaternions also cheaply reproduces rotation sequences, however quaternions need to be often normalized, or else they suffer from precision issues.
+It mainly exists to perform SLERP (spherical-linear interpolation) between two rotations.
+Multiplying quaternions also cheaply reproduces rotation sequences.
+However quaternions need to be often renormalized, or else they suffer from precision issues.

 Member Function Description
 ---------------------------